 Anna was the turning point.
 All my previous disappointments disappeared when she started working for me.
-I shouldn’t only thank Anna, I should thank her ancestors.
-Her stories about how her Mom calling her back when her room wasn’t clean enough delighted me.
+I shouldn’t only thank Anna; I should thank her ancestors.
+Her stories about how her Mom called her back when her room wasn’t clean enough delighted me.
 Her mother was strict.
 She instilled that sense of pride in Anna.
 Not only did she find honour in cleaning homes, but she also never thought it was a job that was beneath her.
 I’m reminded of one of Robin Sharma’s stories about the janitor cleaning toilets at O R Tambo.
 Showing leadership skills, no matter where you are placed in the hierarchy of life.
-If you haven’t read it, do yourself the favour.
+If you haven’t read it, do yourself a favour.

 Fast forward to today and this photograph of my Anna Angel.
 I taught her how to do her eyebrows.
 I taught her everything I knew about makeup, and she’s damn good at it now.
 She taught me how to trust and rekindled my faith in people’s work ethic.

-In life, I genuinely believe in the magic of the little things, thousands of magic little seeds we sow in each other’s lives daily.
+I genuinely believe in the magic of the little things, thousands of magic little seeds we sow in each other’s lives daily.
 I always say that makeup is just one tiny piece of a woman’s identity.
 It’s our Swiss pocket knife against a world that tells us we are supposed to look a certain way.
 On that topic, I have a lot more to say, but that is for next time.

 For today, let’s celebrate Anna and every single woman who learns a new skill, whether it’s drawing perfect eyebrows or how to become the best version of who they can be on all levels of life.